UKP-SQuARE/square-core/README.md

 </details>

 ## Local Installation
-For local development it's best to build the project with docker compose by running `docker compose build`.
+For local development, it's best to build the project with docker compose by running `docker compose build`.
 If you just want to use the current system, you can pull all images from docker hub with `docker compose pull`.
 And finally run `docker compose up -d` to start the system.